 Used for measurements of electrophoretic mobility and zeta potential of particulate materials in high temperature solutions.
 The available instruments work at temperatures up to 250 °C and pressures up to 20 MPa.
 Samples with the particle size 0.1-1 micron can be studied.

 Several electrochemical cells are available to test the in-plane and through-plane ionic conductivity of membrane materials:

-To study the performance of various membrane materials and MEAs for hydrogen gas production from electrolysis of CuCl+HCl solutions.
+Developed to study the performance of various membrane materials and MEAs for hydrogen gas production from electrolysis of CuCl+HCl solutions.
 The system is designed to work with highly concentrated solutions up to 80 °C. Measured characteristics include current-potential polarization curves, open circuit potentials, EIS, and H2 production rates.